 Needlestick Benefit is not available if you choose Home Duties income protection cover.

-Westpac Protection Plans allows you to choose the premium structure that works best for you,
+BT Protection Plans allows you to choose the premium structure that works best for you.

 For both stepped and level premiums, your premiums may increase in certain circumstances, such as; if your sum insured increases, with Consumer Price Index increases, and when we increase the policy fee.